Introduction to Security engineering

 Why do we need security Engineering?

 Damage to any system m is caused due to threats.
-Threats prevent the system from providing normal service to the user in the given amount of time or may not at all allow the system from providing the services Threats are categorized as accidental such as software errors, human error, and hardware errors.
-Intentional i.e. malicious such as terrorist attacks, intrusion catastrophic such as natural thunderstorms, floods, earthquake, lightings, or power failures.
+Threats prevent the system from providing normal service to the user in the given amount of time or may not at all allow the system from providing the services Threats are categorized as accidental, such as software errors, human errors, and hardware errors.
+Intentional, i.e. malicious such as terrorist attacks, intrusion catastrophic such as natural thunderstorms, floods, earthquake, lightings, or power failures.

 Security risk management